Duart Castle

 Tourist Information

-The castle itself is privately owned by Clan MacLean so it offers a slightly different experience to most other Historic Environment Scotland-managed castles.
+The castle itself is privately owned by Clan MacLean so it offers a slightly different experience from most other Historic Environment Scotland-managed castles.
+There’s definitely more of a family feel to this historic site, and some areas almost feel as if you’re walking through someone’s family home, especially the main bedroom and the dining room which are quite modest by most castle standards.

 History

-Although Duart Castle is known as the family stronghold of Clan MacLean it’s actually believed to have been built by Clan MacDougall in the 13th century.
-In fact, it wasn’t until 1350 that the fortification passed into the ownership of the MacLeans when it was gifted to them as part of the dowry from the marriage of the daughter of the Lord of the Isles to the 5th MacLean chief.
+Although Duart Castle is known as the family stronghold of Clan MacLean, it’s actually believed to have been built by Clan MacDougall in the 13th century.
+In fact, it wasn’t until 1350 that the fortification passed into the ownership of the MacLeans, when it was gifted to them as part of the dowry from the marriage of the daughter of the Lord of the Isles to the 5th MacLean chief.

-The castle saw several conflicts over the course of its history but perhaps none was more important than the siege of 1647 when Argyll government troops attacked the Royalist troops of the MacLeans.
+The castle saw several conflicts over the course of its history, but perhaps none was more important than the siege of 1647 when Argyll government troops attacked the MacLeans.
+Although the government forces were forced to retreat, they returned in 1653 with a task force of six warships under the orders of the English leader Oliver Cromwell.

-The remains of the castle lay abandoned for over 200 years until it was purchased by Clan MacLean in 1911, and thankfully for modern-day tourists, they began a programme of restoration that led to its transformation into the tourist attraction that you can visit today.
+Duart Castle was eventually surrendered to the Duke of Argyll in 1691, who promptly demolished it and scattered the stones of its walls across the local area.
+The remains of the castle lay abandoned for over 200 years until it was purchased by Clan MacLean in 1911, which began a programme of restoration that led to its transformation into the tourist attraction that we see today.

 Things to Do

 Visit the Tearoom: After exploring the castle, unwind at The Tearoom.
 Savour a selection of locally sourced foods, home-baked cakes (some still made according to Lady Maclean’s own recipes), and a variety of teas and coffees.
-The Tearoom offers a cosy atmosphere, perfect for reflecting on your visit while enjoying the views of the sea.
+The tearoom offers a cosy atmosphere, perfect for reflecting on your visit while enjoying the views of the sea.

 Participate in a Guided Tour: Duart Castle offers summertime tours that take visitors around the fortress’ many rooms as well as the beautiful land that surrounds it.
 Hear about the castle’s former occupants, its strategic military position, and the Cromwellian wrecks that lie just off the shore.

-Attend a Clan Gathering: If your visit coincides with one of the castle’s Clan Gatherings, it’s an experience not to be missed.
+Attend a Clan Gathering: If your visit coincides with one of the castle’s clan gatherings, it’s an experience not to be missed.
 Meet members of Clan Maclean from around the world, enjoy traditional Scottish music and dancing, and immerse yourself in the vibrant local culture.

 Things to Do Nearby